canonical/ubuntu-packaging-guide/patches-to-packages.rst

     $ quilt refresh
     Refreshed patch kubuntu_02_programme_description.diff

+The ``quilt add`` step is important, if you forget it the files will not end up in the patch.

 The change will now be in ``debian/patches/kubuntu_02_programme_description.diff`` and the ``series`` file will have had the new patch added to it.
 You should add the new file to